valentingol/cliconfig/DOCUMENTATION.md

   <img src="https://raw.githubusercontent.com/valentingol/cliconfig/main/docs/_static/logo_extend.png" />
 </p>

-*CLI Config*: Lightweight library that provides routines to merge nested configs and set parameters from command line.
-It is also provide processing functions that can change the whole configuration before and after each config merge, config saving, config loading and at the end of config building.
-It also contains many routines to manipulate the config as flatten or nested dictionaries.
+*CLI Config* is a lightweight library that provides routines to merge nested configs and set parameters from command line.
+It contains many routines to create and manipulate the config as flatten or nested python dictionaries.
+It also provides processing functions that can change the whole configuration before and after each config manipulation.

-The package is initially designed for machine learning experiments where the number of parameters is huge and a lot of them have to be set by the user between each experiment.
+The package was initially designed for machine learning experiments where the number of parameters is huge and a lot of them have to be set by the user between each experiment.
 If your project matches this description, this package is for you!